Amanda Galle

-Amanda Galle (born 27 April 1989) is a Canadian professional boxer who holds the IBO female bantamweight World title.
+Amanda Galle (born 27 April 1989) is a Canadian professional boxer.
+She is a former IBO female bantamweight champion.

 Professional boxing career

 A three-time national amateur champion and four-time Ringside World Amateur Boxing Champion, Galle made her professional boxing debut at The Mattamy Events Center in Toronto on 29 March 2019, defeating Mexico's Perla Esmeralda Rojas by unanimous decision in a four-round contest.

 In her sixth pro-fight she won the vacant Canadian female super-bantamweight title with a unanimous decision victory against Tania Walters on 13 March 2022, at the Rebel Entertainment Complex in Toronto.

 Galle signed a co-promotional deal with International Boxing Hall of Fame member Lou DiBella and Toronto-based promoter, Lee Baxter, in March 2021.

-At the same venue where she had won her Canadian title 21 months earlier, Galle became the IBO female bantamweight World champion on 10 December 2023, by beating Niorkis Carreno from Venezuela via unanimous decision to claim the vacant title.
+At the same venue where she had won her Canadian title 21 months earlier, Galle became the IBO female bantamweight champion on 10 December 2023, by beating Niorkis Carreno from Venezuela via unanimous decision to claim the vacant title.

 In June 2025, Galle signed a promotional contract with Jake Paul led Most Valuable Promotions.

-Galle is scheduled to challenge Cherneka Johnson for her undisputed bantamweight title in Miami, FL, on November 14, 2025.
+Galle was scheduled to challenge undisputed female bantamweight world champion Cherneka Johnson at the Kaseya Center in Miami, Florida, on the undercard of the Jake Paul vs. Gervonta Davis fight on 14 November 2025.
+However, the event was cancelled less than two weeks before it was set to take place due Davis' legal issues.
+The contest was rescheduled to take place at the same venue on 19 December 2025 as part of the undercard of the Jake Paul vs. Anthony Joshua fight.
+Galle lost by unanimous decision to suffer her first defeat as a professional.

+On 8 August 2026, Galle defeated Shurretta Metcalf via unanimous decision over eight rounds at Caribe Royale in Orlando, Florida, USA.